Oleh-Kravchenko/gmt-c/README.md

 # Golden Master Testing for C

-I developed this toolkit while refactoring one old project that I've worked on just for fun.
+I'm developing this toolkit while refactoring one old project I'm working on for fun.
+I hope you will find this project useful too.

+# Usage

+gmt-c is CMake based project, so if you also you CMake, you can easily connect it to your project:

+## CMake

+	FIND_PACKAGE(cmake-version4git REQUIRED)

+	TARGET_LINK_LIBRARIES(application PRIVATE gmt-c)

+## Code

-## Session #1:
+### Session #1:

 	gmtBegin()
 	gmtInput(a, sizeof(a));